 The Child Care Board is looking for motivated individuals from diverse backgrounds to promote affordable, accessible, and quality child care and additional related services to the NIH community.
 Membership is open to all NIH federal employees who work on or off the NIH campus.
 Members shall be selected in such a way as to span the interests of NIH employees and their dependents, and shall represent the diverse population of the NIH community.
 Applicants shall have a strong interest in issues related to child care.

-The Board meets between 6 times a year beginning in September through August; Board meetings are held during workdays, generally for two hours, and held in an NIH conference room.
+The Board meets seven (7) times a year beginning in September through August; Board meetings are held during workdays, generally for two hours, and held in an NIH conference room/via WebEx.
 The ability to attend meetings is critical to the Board's effectiveness and active participation on working groups helps to accomplish the activities/objective/tasks outlined on the Board's Work Plan.

 Position Description for Voting Members